are you in?

 Make sure you understand the total for a company of your size.
 Be sure you know what the price will increase to if your company or training needs grow.

-Marketplace solutions are perfect for entrepreneurs and companies who don’t want to mess with any hassle.
-The marketplace will host your course, take the payments, market your course for you, and in exchange, you share a portion of the profits.
+Online course marketplaces are perfect for entrepreneurs and companies who don’t want to mess with any hassle.
+The course marketplace will host your course, take the payments, market your course for you, and in exchange, you share a portion of the profits.
 Depending on the marketplace, your share may be 50% or much less.

-If you don’t want to pay any upfront costs and are willing to give up control over your course then you might consider using a marketplace solution.
-Ease of use is the highest with a marketplace course platform.
+If you don’t want to pay any upfront costs and are willing to give up control over your course then you might consider using an online course marketplace.
+Ease of use is the highest with a course marketplace.

-The most well-known marketplace solution is currently Udemy.
-If creating an online course is only a small portion of your earning strategy, then going with a marketplace solution may be the best fit for you.
+The most well-known course marketplace is currently Udemy.
+If creating an online course is only a small portion of your earning strategy, then going with an online course marketplace may be the best fit for you.

 - All the tools you need are included.
 You will not need anything extra.
 User friendly interface that makes uploading training a snap.
 Plus, the course will be easy for your learners to navigate.